Carter-eng/dashboard/README.md

 is consistent with the computer that you are using.
 Also ensure that the HOST name on the client scritpt is consistent with the IP of the main computer

+Ensure that the robot you are operating with has the Dashboard_Client script and run it from ssh after you have started the main dashboard, otherwise the connection will not go through